Case Study · UX Design Warrior

 Tools Figma Photoshop Illustrator Card Sorting Affinity Mapping Journey Mapping Survey Research Usability Testing Information Architecture

-This case study documents the full UX process: discovery research, problem definition using the Double Diamond, affinity synthesis, information architecture, hi-fi prototyping, and usability testing — showing how every design decision maps back to real user needs.
+This case study documents the full UX process: discovery research, problem definition, affinity mapping, app organization, hi-fi prototyping, and usability testing — showing how every design decision maps back to real user needs.

 " Core Value Proposition